Honduran passport

-Honduran passports are issued to Honduran citizens to travel outside Honduras.
+Honduran passports (Pasaporte hondureño) are travel documents issued to Honduran citizens to travel outside Honduras.

-As of January 2019, Honduran citizens had visa-free or visa-on-arrival access to 137 countries and territories, ranking the Honduran passport 36th in terms of travel freedom (tied with Dominica and El Salvador) according to the Henley visa restrictions index.
+As of 2024, Honduran citizens had visa-free or visa-on-arrival access to 133 countries and territories, ranking the Honduran passport 38th in terms of travel freedom (tied with Dominica and El Salvador) according to the Henley visa restrictions index.

-In 2019, plans were confirmed to gradually begin issuing biometric passports to Honduran citizens beginning in the period between late 2019 and early 2020.
+In 2019, plans were confirmed gradually to begin issuing biometric passports to Honduran citizens beginning in the period between late 2019 and early 2020.

 Honduras transitioned to a biometric passport in 2022.